pymor/pymor/CONTRIBUTING.md

 ## Attribution

-When you have contributed code to pyMOR you and the content of your contribution will be mentioned in the project's AUTHORS.md file.
+When you have contributed code to pyMOR you and the content of your contribution will be mentioned in the project's AUTHORS.md file along with your GitHub user name and the name you have set in your GitHub Profile.
 Contributions are grouped by release, so if you have contributed code to multiple releases, you will be mentioned for each of these releases.
 Moreover, you may add attribution notices (e.g. author name, corresponding publications, funding institutions) to the code you contribute.